webNeat/typed-client/story/2-updating-the-library-api-for-better-dx.md

 Here are some reasons why I prefer this approach over the previous one:
 - **Better auto-complete & documentation:** With the previous approach, if I want to call the `/login` endpoint, I would type `client.post('/login', {...})`.
 It requires me to know the HTTP method and the URL of the endpoint in order to use it.
 The new approach allows me to just type `client.` and hit `ctrl+space` on VSCode to have the list of all endpoints.
 Additional documentation of each endpoint can be added as a DocBlock when creating it and will show in the editor autocomplete making the client easier to use.

-- **Flexibility:** Defining each endpoint as a separate function makes allows us to do things like:
+- **Flexibility:** Defining each endpoint as a separate function allows us to do things like:
 ```ts
 export const login = api.post('/login', ...)
 export const tasks = {